daijingwu/registration-authority/README.md

 * client certificate from EJBCA
 * Enough rights to to its job on EJBCA

+## Prepare for Build

+You must execute following steps, otherwise you will get a broken build:

+* cd csr-client-fabric && npm install && cd ..
+* cd  countries && npm install && cd ..

+For building you need NodeJS/NPM.
+Consult https://nodejs.org/ for installation, if your favourite distribution does not offer a installation package.

 # Status

 **This software is in very early alpha status.
 Do not use for production!**